arendsee/haskell-practice/README.md

 I'll be mostly basing my studies (for now at least) on the quirky Learn You A Haskell tutorial.

+# Things I naively think are true

+ 1. all variables are immutable
+ 2. functions take precedence over everything
+ 3. variables needn't be declared before textual use, only before evaluation
+ 4. '=' is not assignment, but equivalence, like in math
+ 5. 'where' is used for local local values (as opposed to values local to a module that are not imported)

 # Contents

  1. by-topic - material loosely following a tutorial